Navigating pregnancy over the holidays: Your guide for traveling, shopping, and hosting

 There are no restrictions on driving based on how far along you are in pregnancy, but there are things you can do to make longer road trips safer and more pleasant.

 Secure your seat belt with the lap belt below your belly and the shoulder strap between your breasts and over the shoulder.
-Every hour or two of driving, stop to stretch your legs to reduce the chances of a blood clot.
+Hydrate well to ensure that after every hour or two of driving, you will stop to stretch your legs while you go to the bathroom.
+This will reduce the chances of a blood clot.

-Take precautions against respiratory illnesses like the flu, COVID-19, and RSV.
+Take precautions against respiratory illnesses like the flu or RSV.
 Pack hand sanitizer, cleaning wipes, and disposable masks to use when you stop at high-traffic hubs, such as gas stations or travel plazas.
 Get more tips on road trip safety during pregnancy.

 Taking a cruise